 I’m not going to lie, be careful when cutting the tomatoes off the vines.
 Wear a bib!!
 Or please use a knife or pair of scissors to trim them off the vine.
 If not, you may get projectile tomato juice hurtling through the air and targeting your favourite t-shirt!

-- 2-3 cherry tomato vines (alternately, you can use a pint of cherry tomatoes, about 5-8 per person, depending on the size)
+- 2-3 cherry tomato vines alternately you can use a pint of cherry tomatoes, about 5-8 per person, depending on the size of tomato

 - 1/4 cup or so of good olive oil